-3. BACKING (Only with Supervisor Approval)
+3. BACKING

 - a.
 Use mirrors properly while backing - b.
 Check traffic to the left at least twice while backing - c.
 Back slow and tight into road or drive on the right - d.
 Finish in proper position.
 Parallel with the road and behind any stop lines, crosswalks or if none at a point where you can see clearly in all directions